Post Season Information

 The treasurer will set up sub-accounts in Quickbooks for each all star team.
 When referee deposits are returned to the region, they will be credited to each specific team’s sub-account.
 At the end of the all star season, the treasurer will reconcile each team’s account with their team parent or coach.

-All teams are encouraged to help with the Splash Tournament on the first weekend in June.
+All teams are REQUIRED to help with the Splash Tournament on the first weekend in June.

 All of our teams will be given free entry into our Splash tournament.